Septic Tank Maintenance – What You Need to Know

 Recent changes in the law

-If you’ve had your tank for a while, it’s also worth bearing in mind that the laws governing the way septic tanks are regulated in England recently changed, so make sure your understanding of how the rules work is up to date.
+If you’ve had your tank for a while, it’s also worth bearing in mind that the laws introduced in 2015 governing the regulation of septic tanks in England took full effect at the start of 2020.

-Introduced in January 2015 and taking full effect at the start of 2020, the new laws mean that septic tanks and small sewage treatment plants no longer need to be registered in order for a property to be sold, while upholding the responsibility for property owners to ensure their systems are maintained properly and do not cause pollution.
+Environment Agency general binding rules state that septic tanks and small sewage treatment plants no longer need to be registered for a property to be sold, while upholding property owners' responsibility.

 Under these rules:

-• property sellers must inform buyers in writing if a property has a septic tank or small sewage treatment plant, including its location, maintenance requirements and any relevant defects
+• Property sellers must inform buyers in writing if a property has a septic tank or small sewage treatment plant, including its location, maintenance requirements and any relevant defects.

-• septic tanks are no longer permitted to discharge directly into a watercourse; instead, property owners must install a small sewage treatment plant, allowing the liquid to be cleaned before it reaches the river or stream.
-This applies equally to new-build properties and those with an existing septic tank system
+• Septic tanks are no longer permitted to discharge directly into a watercourse; instead, property owners must install a small sewage treatment plant, allowing the liquid to be cleaned before it reaches the river or stream.
+This applies equally to new-build properties and those with an existing septic tank system.

 The broad-ranging nature of the legislation in this area demonstrates that septic tank safety is a matter that needs to be taken seriously.
-Fortunately, there is a number of checks you can perform and tips you can follow to keep on top of any practical problems before they arise, while also making sure you remain in compliance with the current legislation:
+Fortunately, there are a number of checks you can perform and tips you can follow to keep on top of any practical problems before they arise, while also making sure you remain in compliance with the current legislation:

 • Make sure you inspect the area where your tank releases sewage on a monthly basis.